micahwoods/micahwoods.github.io/_posts/2019-12-11-andrew-thomson-presidents-cup-diary.md

 Thomson also gets around a bit.
 I'm following the news this week from the Presidents Cup at Royal Melbourne Golf Club.
 Yesterday at the captains' press conference I heard Thomson---he said he was from *Golf Digest Japan*---ask about the physics of ball reaction on the greens (listen to his question, and the full answer, at [the 10:50 mark of this video](https://twitter.com/PGATOUR/status/1204145088860844032?s=20)).
 Ernie Els replied that "There are certain flags and certain conditions where the flag is a destination, not quite a target."
 The greens and the aprons at Royal Melbourne are notoriously firm.

 I found out today that Thomson is also writing a Presidents Cup Diary.
 I was fascinated to hear his thoughts about the course and about the upcoming competition.
 Today he wrote about course preparations for this event, among other topics.
-With his permission, what follows are extended excerpts from today's entry.
+With his permission, what follows is an extended excerpt from today's entry.

 ---